JonJacobs770/pdsnd_github/README.md

 The files used in this project: bikeshare.py and the csv files.

 ### Credits
-Thanks to Udacity for the course.
+Thanks to Udacity for the course and skills learnt.